jstaab/browser-direct-comm/README.md

 Note: in order to support SharedWorker the BrowserWindows must be running on the same origin (as described in the SharedWorker docs: https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
 So BrowserWindows opened from local file system or using file:/// will not work with this library.
 The BrowserWinow Url must be using https on the same origin.

 # Example Use Case
 To support Comlink (see: https://github.com/GoogleChromeLabs/comlink) communication between renderer processes a MessagePort is needed.
-With this library is possible for one BrowserWindow to create MessageChannel and pass one of the ports to a another BrowserWindow, then use Comlink to expose objects/classes directly between the BrowserWindows.
+With this library it is possible for one BrowserWindow to create MessageChannel and pass one of the ports to a another BrowserWindow then use Comlink to expose objects/classes directly between the BrowserWindows.

 # API